 4. In a large bowl, sift the flour, baking powder, baking soda and salt.
 Alternating with the sour cream, stir into the egg mixture until smooth and well combined.

 5. Scoop half the cake mixture into the tin, using the back of a spoon to level it out.
 Sprinkle half the brown sugar pecan mix over the batter.
 Place the remaining batter mix on top, spreading evenly.
+Sprinkle remaining brown sugar pecan mix on top.
 Bake for 35-40 minutes until golden and a toothpick comes out clean.
 Allow the cake to cool completely before removing from the tin.

 6. Meanwhile, to make the caramel place the sugar and 3 tablespoons of water into a large clean pan.
 Use your finger to mix the sugar and water, creating a slurry.
 Place over medium high heat.
 Use a wet pastry brush to wet the sides of the pan and push extra sugar crystals back into the pan.
 Boil for 8-10 minutes until a dark amber colour, swirling the pan as it cooks.